RolfBremer/in-dexter/README.md

 In this document #index[Document] the usage of the `in-dexter` package #index[Package] is demonstrated to create a hand picked index #index-main[Index].
-This sample document is quite short, and so is it´s index.
+This sample document is quite short, and so is its index.
 So to fill this sample with some real text, let´s elaborate on some aspects of a hand picked #index[Hand Picked] index.
 So, "hand picked" means, the entries #index[Entries] in the index are carefully chosen by the author(s) of the document to point the reader, who is interested in a specific topic